benzcraddock/web-sprint-challenge-intro-to-react/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the main branch.
+- [X] Submit via Codegrade by committing and pushing any new changes to the main branch.
-- [ ] Check Codegrade for automated feedback.
+- [X] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [X] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [X] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is a user interface component library that is not a framework, but a library that renders UI.
+ReactJS is scalable and reusable, and basically everything in ReactJS is a component.
+ReactJS solves the problems with vanilla JS and the manipulation of DOM elements by taking data and rendering it to the screen through the 'Virtual DOM' which is a virtual representation of what the DOM will be.

 1. Describe component state.

+Component state is a JavaScript object used by ReactJS to represent an information about the component's current situation, or data that lives on the component.
+State is managed within the component, similar to how variables are declared within a function. setState() schedules an update to a component's state object, such that when state changes, the component would respond by re-rendering.

 1. Describe props.

+Props is a JavaScript objected used by ReactJS that represents data passed from parent to child.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are anything that affects something outside of the scope of the function being executed.
+Examples include fetching data from an API, logging, timers, or manually manipulating the DOM.
+To sync effects in a React component to changes of certain state or props, you can use the Effect hook, which basically lets you perform side effects in function components.
+The effect hook (useEffect()) takes in two parameters: a callback function where the side effect is run, and a dependency array.